Limecraft/ebu-mxfsdk/README.md

                                * a UUID, formatted as a 'urn:uuid:...'or as 32 hexadecimal characters using a '.' or '-' separator, A default EBU Core scheme identifier is used if this option is not provided.
      --xml-lang <tag>      Set the RFC 5646 language tag associated with the the following --embed-xml option.
-                           Defaults to the xml:lang attribute in the root element or empty string if not present
+                           Defaults to the xml:lang attribute in the root element or empty string if not present.

 ### mxf2ebu